t-jasmine/t-jasmine.github.io/all_collections/_posts/2025-03-26-Slay'sProsthesis.md

 ![A cute picture of Slay!](https://drive.google.com/thumbnail?id=1_ducvp_C2K3RUo-04_iZEj8bPuwfQBJU)

-Slay was recently involved in a hit-and-run accident, where she lost her front left leg.
+Slay was involved in a hit-and-run accident, where she lost her front left leg.
 Recovering is a physically and financially difficult journey.

 I stumbled upon [Slay's GoFundMe page](https://www.gofundme.com/f/donate-to-help-brave-dogs-walk-again?qid=77884ab2f74ea37fba78038e259af30d) and was moved.
 They are far from reaching their fundraising goal.
 Though I don't have much money to help contribute, I realized I could help in another way.
 I grabbed a few of my friends and began to work on designing a prosthetic limb for Slay.